liquinlab/elm-smile/docs/labconfig.md

 You are going to first delete the files ending in `.secret`.
 You will regenerate those secret files in a later step.

-Next you need to create a file called `.env.local` in the `env/` folder.
+Next, you need to create a file called `.env.local` in the `env/` folder.
 The content of that file should look like this:

 ```